SCRT-HQ/VaporShell/docs/glossary/Add-VSElasticBeanstalkApplicationVersionSourceBundle.md

----
-layout: glossary
-title: Add-VSElasticBeanstalkApplicationVersionSourceBundle
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSElasticBeanstalkApplicationVersionSourceBundle

 ## SYNOPSIS
-Adds an AWS::ElasticBeanstalk::ApplicationVersion.SourceBundle resource property to the template
+Adds an AWS::ElasticBeanstalk::ApplicationVersion.SourceBundle resource property to the template.
+The SourceBundle property is an embedded property of the AWS::ElasticBeanstalk::ApplicationVersion: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-beanstalk-sourcebundle.html resource.
+It specifies the Amazon S3 location of the source bundle for an AWS Elastic Beanstalk application version.

 ## SYNTAX